thrackle-io/rules-engine/docs/userGuides/rules/WITHDRAWAL-LIMIT-BY-ACCESS-LEVEL.md

 The rule will be evaluated with the following logic:

-1. The application manager sends to the protocol's rule processor the dollar value sum of all application assets the account holds, the access level of the account, the ruleId, and the dollar amount to be transferred in the transaction.
+1. The application manager sends to the protocol's rule processor the dollar value sum of all application assets the account has already withdrawn, the access level of the account, the ruleId, and the dollar amount to be transferred in the transaction.
 2. The processor retrieves the maximum withdrawal limit allowed for the rule with the ruleId passed, and for the access level of the account.
-If the balance exceeds the maximum allowed by the rule in the case of a successful transactions, then the transaction reverts.
+If the withdrawal amount plus already withdrawn amount exceeds the maximum allowed by the rule in the case of a successful transactions, then the transaction reverts.

 ###### *see [ApplicationAccessLevelProcessorFacet](../../../src/protocol/economic/ruleProcessor/ApplicationAccessLevelProcessorFacet.sol) -> checkAccBalanceByAccessLevel*